steevepay/babyfoot-manager/README.md

 A Babyfoot manager is a web application aim to manage your babyfoot games.
 The application allows users to create games and update the game status (in progress / done) with other users in real-time.
 You can tchat with other people and make the babyfoot game crazy !!

-In order to run and deploy quickly the application you should have installed Docker and Docker-compose.
+In order to run and deploy quickly the application you may have install Docker and Docker-compose.
 Then follow the [setup through docker-compose](#installation-through-docker-compose) section.
 It easier to manage the project through containers.
 When you're making a file edit, it's editing the file on the container automatically.

 Otherwise, you can setup and run the project locally on your laptop without containers.
 Follow the [Installation without docker-compose](#installation-without-docker-compose) section.